Radio New Zealand: Websites

-The RNZ website, rnz.co.nz (formerly radionz.co.nz) was launched in October 2005 and includes news coverage, programme information, online station streaming and podcasting.
-RNZ National, RNZ Concert, AM Network Parliament coverage, and RNZ International are available as Windows Media Audio streams.
-Almost all RNZ-produced programmes are available back to January 2008, and have MP3 and Ogg Vorbis and download and podcasts options.
+The RNZ website, rnz.co.nz (formerly radionz.co.nz), was launched in October 2005, and includes news coverage, programme information, online station streaming, and podcasting.
+RNZ National, RNZ Concert, AM Network coverage of Parliament, and RNZ Pacific are available as Windows Media Audio streams.
+Almost all RNZ-produced programmes are available dating back to January 2008, and have MP3 and Ogg Vorbis and download and podcasts options.
 Some material is not available due to insufficient copyright clearances.

 The website was awarded the Qantas Media Award for Best Website Design in 2007, a New Zealand Open Source Award in 2008, New Zealand Radio Award for Best Radio Website in 2009, and ONYA awards for Best use of HTML and CSS and Best Accessibility in 2010.
-The site was re-launched on 26 May 2013 with a new design and a custom CMS built using the open source Ruby On Rails framework.
+The site was re-launched on 26 May 2013 with a new design and a custom CMS built using the open source Ruby on Rails framework.

 The website was further redesigned and relaunched in July 2016, and the domain was moved to rnz.co.nz in May 2019.

+In July 2023, two news portals were opened for Chinese and Indian New Zealander community audiences, with the Chinese section featuring stories in Simplified Chinese.

 The Wireless

-In October 2013, Radio New Zealand launched the youth-focused and non-commercial website 'The Wireless'.
+In October 2013, Radio New Zealand launched the youth-focused and non-commercial website 'The Wireless.'
 The website emerged from the push for a youth radio station as part of Radio New Zealand's offerings.
-Instead of creating a youth radio station, RNZ decided to create a website or online magazine that focused on 18- to 30-year-olds which would be more relevant to the demographic.
+Instead of creating a youth radio station, RNZ decided to create a website or online magazine that focused on 18- to 30-year-olds, which would be more relevant to the demographic.

 Project manager Marcus Stickley noted that: "RNZ has had the wisdom to recognize that it didn't necessarily need to be under the RNZ brand.
 It needed to develop something specifically for that audience, and they've given us the freedom to go away and figure out exactly how to do that."
-The CEO of RNZ commented in April 2014 that The Wireless is "the most exciting innovation from RNZ in recent years."
+In April 2014, the CEO of RNZ commented that The Wireless was "the most exciting innovation from RNZ in recent years."

 The Wireless ceased operating as an independent publication in 2018, and was folded back into RNZ.